Mariano Rivera: Personal life

 Rivera and his wife Clara have known each other since elementary school, and they were married on November 9, 1991.
-They have three sons: Mariano III, Jafet, and Jaziel.
+They have three sons, including Mariano III.
 The family lived in Panama until 2000, when they relocated to Westchester County, New York.
 In 2006, the Riveras purchased a 13000 sqft home in Rye, New York, for $5.7 million.
 They listed it for sale for $3.995 million in 2020, and sold it for $3.783 million in June 2022.
 The couple also sold a lakefront home in Tampa, Florida, for $3.2 million in December 2019.

 Mariano III joined the Quinnipiac Bobcats baseball team as a walk-on, and after transferring, he also pitched for Iona College in New Rochelle, not far from his home.
 He was drafted by the Yankees with the 872nd pick in the 2014 MLB draft, but decided to return to Iona for his junior year.
 In the following year's draft, Mariano III was selected by the Washington Nationals in the fourth round with the 134th overall pick.
 After pitching for the Potomac Nationals minor league team for four seasons, he opened an automobile repair shop in Chester, New York, in 2020.

 Over the course of his professional career, Rivera learned English, beginning in 1991 with the Greensboro Hornets, when he realized none of his teammates spoke his native Spanish.
 He is now a proponent of Latino players learning English and of American press members learning Spanish to bridge the cultural gap.
 He encouraged immigrants to the United States to make learning English their top priority.
 Rivera became a naturalized citizen of the United States in October 2015 and was recognized as an Outstanding American by Choice during the ceremony.

 In February 2019, a Panamanian woman accused Rivera of failing to financially support her two children, a boy and a girl then aged 11 and 15, that Rivera had allegedly fathered out of wedlock.
 Five lawsuits were filed in his native country, demanding child support that he allegedly stopped paying two years earlier.
 He called the demands "unfounded", and the two sides ultimately settled the lawsuits.